 - Wanna go to Vietnam?
 Check the visa policy here.
 You will probably have to apply online for a 30-days visa here.
 Or go to an embassy (there’s one in Laos, one in Cambodia, another one in Thailand, etc…).

-- Check the various activities in Ho Chi Minh City.
+- Check out the hotels available in Ho Chi Minh City.

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.